About the Founder

 I was born deaf and grew up in Khon Kean, one of 4 major cities in Thailand.

 I studied in the School for the Deaf and graduated in the 1980’s.
 I dreamed of going to New York.
-When the opportunity presented itself, I went for it and headed to NYC.
+When the opportunity presented itself, I went for it and headed to New York City.

-I continued my education at Murry Bergturam High School then attended Gallaudet University and the NTID.
-I worked for Citibank to make a living for a few years.
+I attended Murry Bergturam High School.
+I plan to go Gallaudet University or NTID.
+I changed my mind.
+I decided to work For Citibank for 20 years.
+It helped gain my experience and knowledge in business area.
 In 2014, I had the urge to start my own business and began attending the Deaf Nation Expo to see what I could come up with and help others as well.

 I’ve always felt that there was a missing niche that I could fill in.
 The idea of a videophone transmitter and a flasher came into my mind; I then began making designs for the device.
 This device was to help the deaf community and let them know that there was someone calling them on videophone via a visual wireless flasher.